×

 Car insurance refund based on paying upfront and installments

-If you choose a lump-sum payment, take in mind the possibility of cancellation.
-Keep in mind that paying in full gives your car insurance company more of your money.
+If you choose a lump-sum payment, consider the possibility of cancellation.
+Remember that paying in full gives your car insurance company more of your money.
 If you’re buying insurance and think you might need to cancel in the middle of your coverage, consider the difficulties of getting your money back.

 Changes to your policy

 It’s also possible that a change you make to your coverage qualifies you for a car insurance refund.
 Perhaps you removed a teen driver from your policy or reduced your coverage limits.
 If you make this change, your insurer will refund the money for the period remaining on your premium.
-They’ll likely keep the excess cash and put it to your next insurance bill as a default.
-If you need the money right away, call your insurer and request a return.
+They’ll likely keep the excess cash toward your next insurance bill as a default.
+Call your insurer in case you need the money right away.

 No car refund if your company cancels

-To begin, keep in mind that an insurer may terminate your policy in the middle of its term in one of two ways.
+Keep in mind that an insurer can terminate your policy in the middle of its term in one of two ways.
 It doesn’t happen often, but your insurer may cancel your insurance policy.
 If this occurs, you may be eligible for a partial refund.

 If your insurance coverage was canceled due to a risk shift, you are almost always entitled to a refund.